viparthasarathy/fitness-tracker/notes.md

 1. User Authentication (complete).

+  1. Create log object and associate with User upon sign up (complete).

 2. Log Show Page (in progress).

-  1. Create log object and associate with User upon sign up (complete).
+  1. JSON request to backend API for log object (in progress).

   2. Link to create new chapter (in progress).